-- Those records described in Welfare and Institutions Code sections 362.5, 827, subdivision (e), and 831, - subdivision (e), and California Rules of Court, rule 5.552, subdivision (a);
+1. Those records described in Welfare and Institutions Code sections 362.5; 827, subdivision (e); and 831,

-2. Records kept in Health & Human Services Agency ("HHSA") files pursuant to Welfare and Institutions Code section 10850 and Penal Code section 11165 et seq., regardless of whether a Welfare and Institutions Code section 300 petition was filed in the case; - 3.
-Records kept in Probation Department files, regardless of whether a Welfare and Institutions Code section 601 or 602 petition was filed in the case; and - 4.
-Testimony from HHSA or Probation personnel regarding any information contained in juvenile court records (cf. City of San Diego v.
+3. Records kept in Probation Department files, regardless of whether a Welfare and Institutions Code section 601 or 602 petition was filed in the case; and

+4. Testimony from HHSA or Probation personnel regarding any information contained in juvenile court records (cf. City of San Diego v.
 Superior Court (1981) 136 Cal.App.3d 236, 239).
 B. For purposes of this chapter, "juvenile court records" do not include:

-- Records sealed pursuant to Welfare and Institutions Code sections 389, 781, 786, or 793 or Penal Code section 1203.45: - 2.
-Records maintained by the Department of Motor Vehicles; - 3.
-Records maintained by law enforcement agencies (see Welf. & Inst.
-Code, § 828; San Diego Superior Court rule 6.6.7); - 4.
-Records regarding offenses that were tried in the criminal division of the court because the court transferred the minor to the criminal division (Welf. & Inst.
-Code, § 707); and
+1. Records sealed pursuant to Welfare and Institutions Code sections 389, 781, 786, or 793 or Penal Code section 1203.45;

+2. Records maintained by the Department of Motor Vehicles;

+3. Records maintained by law enforcement agencies (see Welf. & Inst.
+Code, § 828; San Diego Superior Court rule 6.6.7):

+4. Records regarding offenses that were tried in the criminal division of the court because the minor was found unfit to be tried in the juvenile division; and